cnord/doc-security-center/english/11-database-wizard.md

 		/BACKUPDB
 		/FOLDER: <Destination folder 1>; <Destination folder 2> /TYPE:<Backup type>
-		/ BACKUPCOUNT: <Number of files in the destination folder>
+		/BACKUPCOUNT: <Number of files in the destination folder>

 	/BACKUPDB

-This parameter specifies that the “Database wizard” module shall perform a database backup.
+This parameter specifies that the "Database wizard" module shall perform a database backup.
 The backup procedure settings are set by the command line parameters following it.

 	/FOLDER: <Destination folder 1>; <Destination folder 2>